AzureAD/microsoft-authentication-library-for-dotnet/msal-3x-blog.md

    .ExecuteAsync(cancellationToken);
 ```

-For details, see [Acquiring tokens](Acquiring-Tokens) and [Scenrios](Scenarios) and the links from these articles on the detailed token acquisition methods
+For details, see [Acquiring tokens](Acquiring-Tokens) and [Scenarios](Scenarios) and the links from these articles on the detailed token acquisition methods

+### You can provide your own web view

+#### Implement ICustomWebUI

+As explained in [You told us you needed extensibility](#more-extensibility), below, we have added extensibility that allows you provide your own UI in public client applications, and to let the user go through the /Authorize endpoint of the identity provider and let them sign-in and consent.
+MSAL.NET will then be able to redeem the authentication code and get a token.

+If you need to provide your own Web UI:

+1. Implement the `ICustomWebUi`  interface (See [here](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/blob/053a98d16596be7e9ca1ab916924e5736e341fe8/src/Microsoft.Identity.Client/Extensibility/ICustomWebUI.cs#L32-L70).
+You'll basically need to implement one method `AcquireAuthorizationCodeAsync` accepting the authorization code URL (computed by MSAL.NET), letting the user go through the interaction with the identity provider, and then returning back the URL by which the identity provider would have called your implemetnation back (including the authorization code).
+In case of issues, your implementation should throw a `MsalExtensionException` exception in order to nicely cooperate with MSAL.
+2. In your `AcquireTokenInteractiveCall`, you can use the `.WithCustomUI()` modifier passing the instance of your custom web UI

+#### MSAL.NET UI tests also use this mechanism

+We have rewritten our UI tests to leverage this extensibility mechanism.
+In case you are interested you can have a look at the [SeleniumWebUI](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/blob/053a98d16596be7e9ca1ab916924e5736e341fe8/tests/Microsoft.Identity.Test.Integration/Infrastructure/SeleniumWebUI.cs#L15-L160) class in the MSAL.NET source code

+#### Security is respected

+Note that, in public client applications, MSAL.NET leverages the PKCE standard ([RFC 7636 - Proof Key for Code Exchange by OAuth Public Clients](https://tools.ietf.org/html/rfc7636)) to ensure that security is respected: Only MSAL.NET can redeem the code.

 ### Breaking changes in MSAL.NET 3.x

-As mentionned in [Why did MSAL move from 2.x to 3.x?](#why-did-msal-move-from-2x-to-3x), as we were cleaning up the public API, and simplifying it, we introduced a small number of breaking changes which we expect should not affect you too much for most of the scenarios if you use the MSAL 2.x type API.
+As mentionned in [Why did MSAL move from 2.x to 3.x?](#why-msalnet-moved-from-msal-2x-to-msal-3x), as we were cleaning up the public API, and simplifying it, we introduced a small number of breaking changes which we expect should not affect you too much for most of the scenarios if you use the MSAL 2.x type API.

 - We renamed a type (UIBehavior)
 - Setting some properties of `IClientApplicationBase` and `ClientApplicationBase` after building the application did not make sense any longer, and was getting in the way of testability